 Creating and following a budget can help you avoid unnecessary spending.
 To create a budget, you should first compare your post-tax income against your monthly expenses.
 Include both fixed expenses that stay the same every month (like rent), and variable expenses that fluctuate (like groceries).
 If you find that your spending is outpacing your saving, it’s time to tweak your spending.
+You can use this VA loan calculator for basic calculations of common loan types.
 After all, eating takeout five times a week probably isn’t necessary, and maybe the adless Hulu plan isn’t either.

 Select a payoff plan

 Two popular ways to attack your debt are the avalanche method and the snowball method:

 - The debt avalanche method: With the debt avalanche method, you’ll pay off your debt in the order of highest to lowest interest rates.
 You’ll continue to make minimum payments on all your debts, but extra cash will go toward the debt with the highest interest rate.
 Once that’s eliminated, you’ll put extra toward the debt with the next highest interest rate.
 The avalanche method can help you save more money overall since you’ll save on interest over time.